AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    anonymous access-to-object type:

+   - If the type of the target is an anonymous access-to-variable type (an owning access type), and the target was declared as a local variable in the body of a borrowing traversal function, whose initialization expression was either directly or indirectly a name denoting a part of the traversed parameter for the traversal function, then the source shall be an owning access object [redundant: denoted by a name that is not in the Moved state, and] whose root object is the target object itself;

-   - If the type of the target is an anonymous access-to-variable type (an owning access type), the source shall be an owning access object denoted by a name that is in the Unrestricted state, and whose root object is the target object itself;
+   - If the type of the target is an anonymous access-to-variable type (an owning access type), and the previous case does not apply, the source shall be an owning access object denoted by a name that is in the Unrestricted state, and whose root object is the target object itself;

    - If the type of the target is an anonymous access-to-constant type (an observing access type), the source shall be an owning access object